Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: Abstract

 \section{Abstract}

 { In the search for stochastic gravitational wave backgrounds (SGWB) of cosmological origin with LISA, it is crucial to account for realistic complications in the noise and astrophysical foreground modeling that may impact the signal reconstruction.
 To address these challenges, we updated the \texttt{SGWBinner} code to incorporate both variable noise levels across LISA arms and more complex foreground spectral shapes.
-Our findings suggest that, while moderate variations of the noise amplitudes have a minimal impact, poor foreground modeling (\emph{i.e.}, templates requiring many free parameters) significantly degrades the reconstruction of cosmological signals.
-This underlines the importance of accurate modeling and subtraction of the astrophysical foregrounds to characterize possible cosmological components.
-To perform this more challenging analysis, we have integrated the \texttt{JAX} framework, which significantly improves the computational efficiency of the code, in the \texttt{SGWBinner} code, enabling faster Bayesian likelihood sampling and more effective exploration of complex SGWB signals. }
+We extended previous studies, which assumed only two parameters for both noise and foregrounds, simulating SGWB searches with up to 12 and 8 parameters for noise and foregrounds, respectively.
+To perform this more challenging analysis, we have integrated the \texttt{JAX} framework into the \texttt{SGWBinner} code, which significantly improves its computational efficiency and enables faster Bayesian likelihood sampling and more effective exploration of complex models.
+We found that whereas increased noise complexity leads to only a tens-of-percent increase in the reconstruction error, the complexity of foregrounds can degrade the constraints by up to one order-of-magnitude depending on the assumptions.
+Our findings suggest that, while moderate variations in noise amplitudes have a minimal impact, poor foreground modeling (\emph{i.e.}, templates requiring many free parameters) significantly degrades the reconstruction of cosmological signals.
+This underlines the importance of accurate modeling and subtraction of astrophysical foregrounds to characterize possible cosmological components. }